-Prerequisite: CHEM 18A with a grade of "C" or better
+Prerequisite: CHEM 18A with a grade of "C" or better Transferable to CSU/UC

 A continuation of CHEM 18A.
 Designed for students planning professional school studies in health and life sciences.
 Emphasis on the preparation, reactions and identification of organometallic compounds, aldehydes, ketones, carboxylic acids, and their derivatives, alkyl and acyl amines, B-dicarbonyl compounds, and various classes of naturally occurring, biologically important compounds.